We work closely with other healthcare providers to provide high-quality medical care for children in the Pacific

-Children’s doctors provide neonatology services, diagnostic services in pediatric cardiology and medical direction for pediatric inpatient medicine services at Kadlec Regional Medical Center in Richland.
+Seattle Children’s doctors provide neonatology services, diagnostic services in pediatric cardiology and medical direction for pediatric inpatient medicine services at Kadlec Regional Medical Center in Richland.
 Seattle Children’s nurses also provide pediatric education programs for nurses at Kadlec.

 Mary Bridge Children’s Hospital & Health Center

 Seattle Children’s is partnering with Mary Bridge Children’s Hospital & Health Center to provide cardiac surgical services for children in the region.
 The Seattle Children’s and Mary Bridge Children’s Regional Cardiac Surgery Program expands specialty services to children in the Puget Sound region.

 Overlake Medical Center

 We work with Overlake Medical Center in Bellevue to provide care for newborn babies in the Neonatal Intensive Care Unit.
-Children’s Bellevue, our regional clinic, is located in the Overlake Medical Tower on the medical center's campus.
+Seattle Children’s at Overlake is located in the Overlake Medical Tower on the medical center's campus.

 Providence Regional Medical Center Everett

 In partnership with Providence Everett, we operate the Newborn Intensive Care Unit at the Everett medical center and work closely with Providence Everett's doctors.
 Our doctors are available 24 hours a day to care for newborns through teens who are staying in the hospital.
 Seattle Children’s Everett, our regional clinic, is located on the campus of Providence Regional Medical Center Everett.

 Providence St. Peter Hospital

 Seattle Children's is partnering with Providence St. Peter in Olympia to provide pediatric care 24 hours a day, seven days a week, as part of our pediatric hospitalist program.
 Pediatric hospitalists care for hospitalized patients and work with the child's regular pediatrician and other providers involved in the child's care to provide updates during the hospital stay and an overview with the child is discharged from the hospital.

 Skagit Valley Hospital

 Seattle Children’s provides pediatric care 24 hours a day, seven days a week, as part of our pediatric hospitalist program at Skagit Valley Hospital in Mount Vernon.
 Pediatric hospitalists care for hospitalized patients and work with the child’s regular pediatrician and other providers involved in the child’s care to provide updates during the hospital stay and an overview when the child is discharged from the hospital.

 Washington State Department of Health